Sprained Ankle Treatment | एड़ी टखने की मोच का इलाज पूर्ण उपचार | Management, Recovery Time & Ankle Ligament Surgery

 - 4 months ago

-In this video SimpliHealth expert Dr. MS Narula, Senior Consultant Orthopedic Spine and Joint Replacement at Apollo Clinic and City Hospital, Chandigarh, is talking about ankle sprain (एड़ी में मोच), its management, recovery time and ankle ligament surgery.
+In this video SimpliHealth expert Dr. MS Narula, Senior Consultant Orthopedic Spine and Joint Replacement at Apollo Clinic and City Hospital, Chandigarh, is talking about ankle sprain (एड़ी में मोच), its management, recovery time and sprained ankle treatment.

 Our experts talks about the most missed entity, a Muscle tear.
 People oftent miss it because often, thay ignore this condition; and the ankle ligament injury is not correctly diagnosed.
 And more importantly, we either overlook its treatment or treat them wrongly, and a few times, there is a delay in treatment.
 So it’s a nagging injury that may seem harmless, but it is not very pleasant.
 And it may last for years.